Search this site

 For comparison: The CCW class requires 8 hours of instruction inclusive of classroom and range time.
 CCW folks are likely going to be required to attend 29 hours of training to get started, then 8 hours every 5 years for renewals.

 Neither the basic nor the extended class appear to require a live-fire test and only a written exam is required at this time.
-For the CCW class, you will shoot to qualify.
+For the CCW class, you must shoot to qualify.

 News